-Jennifer Donahue is the Chamberlin Fellow of Public Policy at the Eisenhower Institute.
+Jennifer Donahue is the Chamberlin Fellow at the Eisenhower Institute.

 Ms. Donahue has covered national and New England politics for over twenty-four years as a journalist and communications professional.
 She began her career as an associate producer at C-SPAN, where Ms. Donahue covered the Senate Judiciary Committee confirmation hearings of Supreme Court Justice Clarence Thomas.
 Between 1992 and 1995, Ms. Donahue was Press Secretary to United States Senator Hank Brown of Colorado.
 From 1996 to 1999, she worked at CNN in Washington where she was a producer for Inside Politics and Burden of Proof.
 During the 2000 presidential election campaign, she covered the race as a political reporter in New Hampshire and as an on-air analyst for MSNBC.
 From 2002 to 2009, Ms. Donahue served as Senior Advisor for Political Affairs and Director of Political Communication for the New Hampshire Institute of Politics at Saint Anselm College.